 - 1. Use a knife or similar instrument to remove plastic wrap from the washer packaging. - 2.
 Remove the cardboard pieces from the washer packaging. - 3.
 Use a Phillips-Head screwdriver to remove the lower service door from the washer. - 4.
-Use an 11/32" wrench or socket and ratchet to loosen the bottom three screws on the back panel and a 5/32" wrench or socket and ratchet to remove the remaining screws and back panel from the washer. - 5.
-Use a 3⁄4" wrench and socket and ratchet to remove the four lag screws that attach the washer frame to the two wooden runners. - 6.
+Use a 5/16" wrench or socket and ratchet to loosen the bottom three screws on the back panel and to remove the remaining screws and back panel from the washer. - 5.
+Use a 3⁄4" wrench and socket and ratchet to remove the four nuts and bolts that attach the washer frame to the two wooden runners. - 6.
 Use a forklift or pallet jack, at the front or back of the washer to remove the washer from the runners and to the mounting base or pedestal.